Rodgers + Hammerstein's Cinderella (Beane musical)

-Rodgers and Hammerstein originally wrote the songs for a 1957 television broadcast starring Julie Andrews, and it was remade twice for television and adapted for the stage in various versions prior to the Broadway production.
+Rodgers and Hammerstein originally wrote the songs for a 1957 television broadcast starring Julie Andrews, and it was remade twice for television and adapted for the stage in various versions through the decades.
 The 2013 adaptation was the first version of Cinderella with the Rodgers and Hammerstein score mounted on Broadway.
-The new book by Beane introduces several new characters and a sympathetic stepsister, and the score features several additional Rodgers and Hammerstein songs.
+The new book by Beane makes the Prince an orphan and introduces several new characters, including a sinister regent and an idealistic revolutionary, and makes one of the stepsisters sympathetic.
+The score features several additional Rodgers and Hammerstein songs from their catalog.
 The production originally starred Laura Osnes in the title role and Santino Fontana as the Prince and ran for 770 performances.
 It was nominated for nine Tony Awards, winning one, for Best Costume Design.
-US national tours and international productions followed.
+North American tours and international productions followed.

 Background

 The original 1957 broadcast starred Julie Andrews as Cinderella and Jon Cypher as the Prince.
 More than 107 million viewers saw the broadcast.
+Its extraordinary popularity led to consideration of a Broadway adaptation as soon as early 1958, but none materialized.
 The musical was staged at the London Coliseum in 1958 in a holiday pantomime adaptation that also used songs from Me & Juliet.
-Rodgers and Hammerstein signed with CBS.
-Stage versions began to appear in U.S. theatres by 1961.
+Stage adaptations began to appear in U.S. theatres by 1961.